FractalFir/rustc_codegen_clr/README.md

 # rustc_codegen_clr

 > [!WARNING]
 > This project is still early in its developement.
 Bugs, crashes and miscompilations are expected.
 DO NOT USE IT FOR ANYTHING SERIOUS.

-`rustc_codegen_clr` is an experimental Rust to .NET compiler backend.
-It allows the Rust compiler to turn Rust code into .NET assemblies.
-This translation is very high-level, and preserves things like types, field/varaible names.
+`rustc_codegen_clr` is an experimental Rust compiler backend(plugin), which allows you to transpile Rust into .NET assebmlies, or C source files.

+The end goal of the project is allowing Rust to be used in places where it could not be used before.

+## .NET Interop layer

 The project aims to provide a way to easily use Rust libraries in .NET.
 It comes with a Rust/.NET interop layer, which allows you to easily interact with .NET code from Rust:

 ```
 use mychorizza::*;
 fn main(){